dream-topdev/audio-storytelling/README.md

-# Audio Storytelling Web App
+# Audio Stories

-A simple web application for listening to audio stories.
+A web application for curated audio stories and dialogues.

+## 🏗️ Architecture

+### Project Structure

 ## Setup